 We are excited about two things concerning coffee after construction is complete: 1.)
 On Sunday mornings, we will have a beautiful coffee shop by which you can get all the varieties of coffee that would be offered at a Starbucks or a Caribou.
 2.)
 Our dining room will now be available for fellowship and coffee.

 We have some of the most beautiful stain glass window in the world.
 It is understandable that people are concerned.
 All of our windows will remain with the building.
 However, six of our windows will be relocated.
 There are two windows in the back of the sanctuary that will be moved.
-There is also a set of four windows in the stairway by the sanctuary that will be moved.
 All of the other smaller windows on the south side will remain where they are and be enhanced in some ways.
+There are four stained glass windows in the northwest stairway near the gathering space.
+These will be moved to the stairway that leads to the balcony of the new worship center.

 - They will be restored by a professional stain glass expert.
 Stain glass needs to be cared for from time to time as they age.